ruby-processing/PConstants/docs/_posts/2017-07-06-constant_missing.md

 date:   2017-07-06 06:34:13
 categories: pconstants update
 ---
-It has been reported that `:constant_missing` could be useful in accessing java enums, but my experiments make me doubt its value.
+It has been reported that `:constant_missing` could be useful in accessing java enums, but [my experiments][github] make me doubt its value.

 ### Requirements